hyperledger/aries-rfcs/features/evidence-exchange/digital_notary_usecase.md

 Stacy is a member of her neighborhood Retail Bank.
 She received an email notification that as a new member benefit, the bank is now offering members with the ability to begin their digital identity journey.
 Stacey is given access to literature describing the extend to the bank's offering and a video of the process for how to get started.
 Stacey watches the video, reads the online material and decides to make an appointment with her local bank notary and fill out the preliminary online forms.

 #### Retail Bank (Paper Vetting Process)
 Stacey attends her appointment with Thomas.
 She came prepared to request two digital credentials for the following *Official Documents*: SSN, Birth Certificate, proof of employment (paystub) and proof of address (utility bill).
 Thomas explains to Stacey that given the types of KYC Documents she desires to be digitally notarized, bank policy is to issue a single digital credential that attests to all the personal data she is prepared to present.
-The bank refers to this verifiable credential as the *Basic KYC Credential* and they use a common schema that is used by many DDNs in teh Sovrin ecosystem.
+The bank refers to this verifiable credential as the *Basic KYC Credential* and they use a common schema that is used by many DDNs in the Sovrin ecosystem.

 >Note: This story depicts one approach.
 Clearly, the bank's policy could be to have a schema and credential for each *Original Document*.